 Value-on-money:These speakers range over low to moderate budget.
 Since everybody’s spending ability is different, we want to make sure that you get the most out of the speakers.
 Based on how much you can shell out, you can go for a 2-speaker or a 4-speaker set.

 Features: We found a number of useful features on these speakers while researching them.
 There is FM radio, Bluetooth-capability, wireless remote etc..
 The more features that are executed properly, the more convenient they are.

-Top 10 of the Best Motorcycle Speakers
+Top 10 of the Best Motorcycle Speakers in 2017

 Pyle never fails to dazzle us.
 They have now covered a number of niche markets like in-ceiling speakers, retro speakers , party speakers etc. So when we dug into motorcycle speakers we checked with them first.
 And voila, out came the PLMCA20.
 These weatherproof speakers are the nemesis of your frayed earphones and Bluetooth headsets that choke out “Must__g _al_y” instead of Mustang Sally because of connection drops.This amp-cum-speaker package blasted music on its way to the best motorcycle speakers list.

 Design and Features

 The Pyle PLMCA20 comes as a bundle of a mini amplifier and two speakers with mounts.With their metal finish, PLMCA20 look right at home on the handlebar of your Harley.
 These 3-inch speakers are lodged onto to mounts which clamp to the bar.
 They have wires coming out of them which can be routed to the mini amplifier.
 Head-units of the motorcycle can be connected to the mini amp using RCA plugs.
 You can use its 3.5mm aux input for connection to other playback devices like smartphone, tablets etc..